 2. Find trustworthy recruiters (like BGC Group)!

 If your main priority right now is to find an income as fast as you can, you should hit up recruiters to find positions within your old field, or any other industries you’re interested in.
-For those whose finances are tight, we recommend taking up temp or part-time jobs in Singapore.
-In fact, Singapore recruitment agency BGC Group is hosting a mass walk-in event on Wednesday, March 27.
-More details here!
+For those whose finances are tight, we recommend taking up temp or part-time jobs in Malaysia.

-Recruitment agencies like BGC Group, are also a great place to start when looking for a new job to jump into.
+Recruitment agencies like BGC Group Malaysia, are also a great place to start when looking for a new job to jump into.

 For those who are not ready to jump back into the workforce, volunteering is a good way to fill in gaps in your resume, and pick up new skills (both soft and hard).
 There are a number of benefits to volunteering, some of them include;